 Why don't mortgage companies lend on PRC (pre-cast reinforced concrete) houses?

 Mortgage companies want to be sure of getting their money back.
-With a traditionally built house, there is historical evidence that the material used in the construction stands the test of time, so mortgage companies know that ten or twenty years after purchase, if there is a need to resell the property before the mortgage is fully repaid the house if very likely to be structurally sound.
+With a traditionally built house, there is historical evidence that the material used in the construction stands the test of time, so mortgage companies know that ten or twenty years after purchase, if there is a need to resell the property before the mortgage is fully repaid the house is very likely to be structurally sound.
 So a surveyor will give the property the all clear for mortgage lending.
 However, that may not be the case for non-standard construction properties, including PRC (pre-cast reinforced concrete) houses.
 Degradation of the concrete panels and rusting of the steel reinforcement are major concerns for mortgage lenders.

 Many of the PRC properties were originally built as local authority / council housing and are now owned by housing associations.